arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/webserver/content.md

 - Create the file to install docker containers
 - Install and run the containers
-- Connect to the Wordpress container running on the X8
+- Connect to the Wordpress container running on the Portenta X8

 ### Required Hardware and Software